jkrumow/ActorKitExamples/README.md

 ## Example App

-The project contains an iOS application which downloads a bunch of photos off the internet using a supervised pool of actors, each downloading one or more images.

-One of the actors in the pool will crash and be re-created by the pool's supervisor.
+The project contains an iOS application which downloads a bunch of photos off the internet using a supervised set of actors, downloading images.
+From time to time one of the actors will crash and be recreated by it's supervisor.

 ## Dining Philosophers Problem